hashicorp/terraform-website/content/source/docs/enterprise/minio-setup-guide.html.md

 4. Choose "S3" for object storage
 5. Enter the access key and secret access key using the information retrieved from Minio
 6. Provide the endpoint URL, like: `http://<ip address from above>:9000`
-7. Enter the name of the bucket you created above (`ptfe` in the example)
+7. Enter the name of the bucket you created above (`tfe` in the example)
 8. Enter `us-east-1` for the region; this is arbitrary, but must be a valid AWS region **Note:** The "Test Authentication" button does not currently work for non-AWS endpoints
 9. Click "Save"